Zelensky says Ukraine prepared to discuss neutrality in peace talks

 But Russia's leader aims to reverse that, seeing the fall of the Soviet Union as the "disintegration of historical Russia".
 He has claimed Russians and Ukrainians are one people and denied Ukraine its long history.

-On Sunday, the Russian state media regulator, Roskomnadzor instructed the press that they must not publish the interview with Ukraine's leader and said "an investigation has been started in order to identify the level of responsibility and what response will be taken" in relation to the media that carried out the interview.
+On Sunday, the Russian state media regulator Roskomnadzor instructed the press not to publish the interview with Ukraine's leader, and said "an investigation has been started in order to identify the level of responsibility and what response will be taken" in relation to those who carried out the interview.

 Roskomnadzor notes some of the media outlets that conducted the interview are designated "foreign agents" in Russia.
-The country has recently passed new laws restricting the way in which Russian media can report on the war in Ukraine.
+The country recently passed new laws restricting the way in which Russian media can report on the war in Ukraine.

 The interview was published by outlets now based outside Russia.